 Interest rate index: The variable of adjustable interest rate is sometimes linked to an interest rate index.
 Many lending institutions use their average cost of funds or another internal rate as the basis to price loans.
-Other common indices include one-year Treasury securities rates, 90-day Treasury bills, bankers' acceptance or bond yields.
+Other common indices include 1-year Treasury securities rates, 90-day Treasury bills, bankers' acceptance or bond yields.
 Differences between the indices can be substantial.
 Federal funds rates and 90-day Treasury bill rates can change every day, while the prime rate changes less frequently.
+Ask your lender the following questions:

-A borrower should ask the lender about historical patterns of the index rate.
-In addition, if the lender is using the institution's internal rate, a borrower should ask how often the lender changes this rate.
+- What are historical patterns of the index rate? - How often does the institution's internal rate change (if this rate determines interest rate)?

-Margin: The margin refers to the percentage points that the lender adds to the rate index to determine the rate charged to the borrower.
-The margin covers the costs of administering the loan, a risk premium, and a profit margin for the lender.
-The note or loan agreement will state if the margin is to remain constant over the maturity of the loan.
+Margin: The margin refers to the percentage points that the lender adds to the rate index to determine the rate charged to you, the borrower.
+The margin covers the costs of administering the loan, a risk premium and a profit margin for the lender.
+The note or loan agreement states whether the margin is to remain constant over the maturity of the loan.

-Length of adjustment period: The adjustment period is the length of time before the lender can change the borrower's interest rate.
+Length of adjustment period: The adjustment period is the length of time before the lender can change your interest rate.
 At the end of each adjustment period, the interest rate may be adjusted to reflect changes in the index (if an index is used).
 The note may allow for other terms of the loan to change at each adjustment period.

 Caps: Rate caps may be associated with variable or adjustable rate loans.
 They limit how much the interest rate can change at each adjustment period.
 Many loans also have life-of-loan rate caps which limit interest rate movements over the entire life of the loan.
-Often a cap may be purchased as an optimal feature of the loan.
+Often, you can purchase a cap as an optimal feature of the loan.

-Compound interest: arises when interest is added to the principal loan, so that, from that moment on, the interest that has been added also earns interest.
+Compound interest: Compound interest arises when interest is added to the principal loan, so that, from that moment on, the interest that has been added also earns interest.
 This addition of interest to the principal is called compounding.

-In order to define an interest rate fully, and enable one to compare it with other interest rates, the interest rate and the compounding frequency must be disclosed.
-Since most people prefer to think of rates as a yearly percentage, the Federal government Interest Act requires financial institutions to disclose the equivalent yearly compounded interest rate on deposits or advances.
-For instance, the yearly rate for a loan with one per cent interest per month is approximately 12.68 per cent per annum (1.0112 - 1).
-This equivalent yearly rate may be referred to as annual percentage rate (APR), annual equivalent rate (AER), effective interest rate, effective annual rate, and by other terms.
-These government requirements assist consumers in comparing the actual costs of borrowing more easily.
+In order to define an interest rate fully, and compare it with other interest rates, you must know the interest rate and the compounding frequency.
+Since most of us think of rates as a yearly percentage, the Federal Government Interest Act requires financial institutions to disclose the equivalent yearly compounded interest rate on deposits or advances.

+Example: The yearly rate for a loan with 1 per cent interest per month is approximately 12.68 per cent per annum (1.0112 - 1).

+This equivalent yearly rate may be referred to as annual percentage rate (APR), annual equivalent rate (AER), effective interest rate, effective annual rate and by other terms.
+These government requirements help consumers understand the actual costs of borrowing more easily.